Tin Drum (album)

-Tin Drum is the fifth and final studio album by English band Japan, released in November 1981 by record label Virgin.
+Tin Drum is the fifth and final studio album by the English band Japan, released in November 1981 by Virgin Records.
 It peaked at No. 12 on the UK charts, and featured the top 5 single "Ghosts".
 It has received acclaim as the band's best and most original work.

-Content
+Music and lyrics

 Tin Drum continued the band's now-established mix of electronic elements with traditional instrumentation, but leans far more towards Far Eastern influences than any of their previous albums.
 Lead guitarist Rob Dean had departed in May 1981 and vocalist/songwriter/second guitarist David Sylvian had taken on his duties, which had been very greatly reduced by the band's change of musical direction.
 Brooklyn Rail writer Paul Grimstad described the album's sound as "mannered cubist pop".

 Musically, Tin Drum was a meticulously crafted blend of complex rhythms, keyboard textures, and Mick Karn's bass playing.
-Keyboardist Richard Barbieri recalled that recording the album "was a very laborious process, but creatively satisfying... it was the first album where we actually produced something... completely original."
+Keyboardist Richard Barbieri recalled that recording the album "was a very laborious process, but creatively satisfying(...) it was the first album where we actually produced something (...) completely original."
 Also important for the band finding their own unique sound was their work with Steve Nye, who had replaced John Punter as the band's producer.
-However, in a 1982 interview, Sylvian commented that by the making of Tin Drum, Karn had become more preoccupied with his own projects and was not involved as much as he was on previous albums, essentially becoming little more than a "session musician".
+In a 1982 interview, Sylvian commented that by the making of Tin Drum, Karn had become more preoccupied with his own projects and was not involved as much as he was on previous albums, essentially, in Sylvian's view, becoming little more than a "session musician".
+Others who remember the recording of the album, however do not share this view of Karn's involvement.

 Barbieri remembers this album as 'quite an adventure in synth programming'.
 Synthesizers used included the Sequential Circuits Prophet-5, an Oberheim OB-X, and a Roland System 700.
+In addition to drums, Steve Jansen also contributed keyboards and marimba and was given song writing credits together with Sylvian on two tracks.
+"Sons of Pioneers" was based on the bassline composed by Mick Karn, the first and only song writing credit Karn got on a Japan song.

 Lyrically, the songs include notions of romance, melancholia, travel and escape, and particularly David Sylvian's fascination for Eastern culture, which at times ("Visions of China", "Cantonese Boy") have a satirical undercurrent.
 "Ghosts" was Sylvian's most personal lyric to date, expressing notions of self-doubt, ambiguity, regret, and hope.

+Recording

+The band began recording the album in June 1981 at The Manor Studio in Oxfordshire, the first tracks to be completed were "Talking Drum", which was initially intended to be the next single, and "Canton" (intended as the B-side), but this release did not occur.
+The band later moved to two other studios in London, before the album was completed at AIR Studios.